tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~
 {: #dtls-record title="DTLS 1.3 Record Formats"}

-legacy_record_version
+legacy_record_version:
 : This value MUST be set to {254, 253} for all records other
   than the initial ClientHello (i.e., one not generated after a HelloRetryRequest),
   where it may also be {254, 255} for compatibility purposes.
   It MUST be ignored for all purposes.
-See {{TLS13}}; Appendix D.1
+See {{TLS13}}, Appendix D.1
   for the rationale for this.

 unified_hdr:
 : The unified header (unified_hdr) is a structure of variable length, as shown in {{cid_hdr}}.

 encrypted_record:
-: The AEAD-encrypted form of the serialized DTLSInnerPlaintext structure.
+: The encrypted form of the serialized DTLSInnerPlaintext structure.
 {:br}

 ~~~